Summary

 • function - provided as SUM, the calculation to perform during aggregation.

-With the inputs above, the GROUBY function summarizes sales by city and outputs the table in F4:G8 in one step.
+With the inputs above, the GROUPBY function summarizes sales by city and outputs the table in F4:G8 in one step.
 Notice that we have not included the header row in row_fields or values, because we are not asking GROUPBY to generate a header automatically.
 Instead, we have manually entered the header row in F4:G4.
 Note also that GROUPBY includes a Total row by default.

 Dave Bruns Profile Picture